 Can someone get your bank info from Venmo?

-Venmo doesn’t give your bank information to anyone you’ve paid or anyone who has paid you unless you give your express permission or Venmo is issued with a subpoena or other legal process.
+Venmo doesn’t give your bank information to anyone you’ve paid or anyone who has paid you unless you give your express permission or Venmo is issued with a subpoena or subject to some other legal process.

 This article contains